Diego Morales

 Research Focus

-I do research and teaching in Philosophy in a manner that is continuous with the social and natural sciences.
-Within this framework, my work examines how can we best account for, and make justified inferences about, different kinds of minds.
-As such, I am not only interested in how we may talk and theorize about our own minds, but about animal and artificial minds as well.
+I do research and teaching in Philosophy in a manner that is continuous with the cognitive sciences.
+My work examines how can we best account for, and make justified inferences about, different kinds of minds, including human minds, animal minds, and potentially those of artificial agents.

-This is an exciting, interdisciplinary field of study that enables me to explore a wide range of topics in Philosophy of Mind, Philosophy of Cognitive Science, Epistemology, Philosophy of Language, Artificial Intelligence, and Comparative Cognition.
+This exciting interdisciplinary field allows me to explore a wide range of topics in Philosophy of Mind, Philosophy of Cognitive Science, Epistemology, Philosophy of Language, Artificial Intelligence, and Comparative Cognition.
 This exploration encompasses theories related to mental representation, consciousness, cognition, metacognition, intentionality, and anthropomorphism, among other fascinating subjects.

-Currently my research is focused on issues at the intersection of AI, the Cognitive Sciences, and Philosophy, delving into the notion of metacognition and the prospect of replicating this capacity in artificial systems.
+Currently my research is focused on issues at the intersection of AI, the Cognitive Sciences, and Philosophy, delving into the notion of metacognition and foundational philosophical issues in the prospect of implementing this capacity in artificial systems.